| By

 of these days we’ll figure out how to get that into

+the show!”
 Its influences include LA Law, The Singing Detective and

 Spider-Man, but Eli Stone’s most distinctive trait is